 Some coworking places were also developed by nomadic Internet entrepreneurs seeking an alternative to working in coffee shops and cafes, or to isolation in independent or home offices.

 According to Wikipedia, coworking is defined as a style of work that involves a shared workplace, often an office, and independent activity.
 Unlike in a typical office though, those coworking are usually not employed by the same organization.
 In fact, most of them have or work for different organizations.

 Typically, it is attractive to work-at-home professionals, independent contractors, independent scientists, researchers or people who travel frequently who end up working in relative isolation.

 However, the coworking concept is also seeing a shift with bigger organizations and corporations moving in to adopt this concept.
-For example, at Nairobi Garage we are home to some of the biggest companies including Carlsberg, world’s largest brewer, Trama TecnoAmbiental, one of the world’s largest solar companies, MEST Africa, Africa Leadership University (ALU) just to mention but a few.
+For example, some of the biggest companies including Carlsberg, Uber, Tala, Trama TecnoAmbiental and MEST Africa have made use of coworking spaces whenever whenever they set up in new markets.

 Coworking is a social gathering of a group of people who are still working independently, but who share values and who are interested in the synergy that can happen from working with people who value working in the same place alongside each other.

 Coworking offers a solution to the problem of isolation that many freelancers experience while working at home, while at the same time letting them escape the distractions of home.
 It generally costs money in the form of membership dues, though some spaces are free of charge.

 Some of the best coworking spaces also help companies flourish and act as incubation centres for companies starting up.